 Lord Of The Flies - full movie

-"Lord Of The Flies", Essay Questions
+, time: 1:26:35"Lord Of The Flies", Essay Questions

 6. What do you think Golding has to say about evil in Lord of the Flies?
 How does he convey his ideas to the reader?
 7. How is Ralph changed by his experiences on the island?
 You should In what ways does Golding use Piggy to advance the novel’s themes?
 2. What, if anything, might the dead parachutist symbolize?
 Does he symbolize something other than what the beast and How does Golding use color to link Jack with the Lord of the Flies?
 Are there other instances of Golding using color to link characters or provide symbolism?
 7. In Chapter 11, when Ralph